andrewheberle/wordpress-ah-jwt-auth/readme.txt

 By default the plugin looks for the JWT in the `Authorization` header as follows:

     Authorization: Bearer <JWT Here>

-However the token may be retrieved from a configirable HTTP header, for example integration with Cloudflare Access would use the `Cf-Access-Jwt-Assertion` header.
+However the token may be retrieved from a configurable HTTP header, for example integration with Cloudflare Access would use the `Cf-Access-Jwt-Assertion` header.

 = What should the JWT contain? =

 The JWT must contain at least an `email` claim and may also contain a `role` claim:

     {
         "email": "admin@example.com",
         "role": "admin"
     }

 = What signature algorimths are supported to verify the JWT? =